mrkcass/mechanizedAI/micarray/readme.md

 #
 **Operation**

-The driver is initialized with an I2C bus and address for each sensors.
-Once intialized the sensor will be powered up and ready for operation.

-To receive sensor data after initialization, define a callback function as defined in ahrs.h and pass it as an argument to the run function.
-The run function is blocking and will call the callback with updated orientation data when available.

-The driver test app can be invoked with one of three options:
-* info - Display configuration data for each sensor and exit.
-* test - Initalize the sensors and then print realtime orientation data for each sensors until ctrl-c is pressed.
-* run - Accuate the motors and tilt the camera up until parallel with the frame pitch. next, pan camera to face the rear of the frame. next tilt the camera up to an angle where a human head might be if seated and controlling the joystick. next, allow the camera position to be adjusted by joystick until the joystick button is pressed. finally, when the joystick button is pressed record the orientation of the camera and maintain it's heading, pitch, and roll no matter how the frame is re-oriented.
 #
 **Status**
 * **August 29, 2018** - Mic array is wired and is passing signals electrically.
 I have verified